iankloo/dscoemarkdown/README.md

 # DSCOE Markdown Package

 This package was created for DSCOE products in order to unify formatting.
-The framework is based on a post by @hrbrmstr on R-Bloggers and his associated package: markdowntemplates.

 Using this package, you can extend knitr to automatically use the DSCOE format.

-##Known Issue

-The DSCOE logo looks grainy when an html document is viewed in the R Studio viewer.
-This issue is resolved if you use a regular browser, or even click "open in browser" after knitting the document.

 ## Usage